-Analysis | Where the 2020 race stands compared with past elections
+Analysis | Where the 2020 race stands, compared with past elections

 Then there’s an additional level of context.
-How the race stands at the moment is one thing, but a lead for former vice president Joe Biden in, say, Georgia, is exceptional in part because its an aberration from recent history.
+How the race stands at the moment is one thing, but a lead for former vice president Joe Biden in, say, Georgia, is exceptional in part because it’s an aberration from recent history.
 That Biden is even close there or in Texas marks a shift from past elections that is itself instructive about 2020.

 It can be tricky to compare current data to historical data for the simple reason that polls aren’t always comprehensive or equivalent.
-The Washington Post has polled repeatedly for decades, but even our polling has gaps: periods in which public sentiment isn’t measured and relatively sparse polls at the state level.
+The Washington Post has polled repeatedly for decades, but even our polling has gaps: periods in which public sentiment isn’t measured; and relatively sparse polls at the state level.

-There is, however, a resource that can offer some context for where things stand both at the state level and relative to past elections.
+There is, however, a resource that can offer context for where things stand both at the state level and relative to past elections.
 The analysts at FiveThirtyEight are known for compiling an average of national presidential polls (which can be seen here).
 But they also have averages both nationally and at the state level stretching back more than 40 years, where available, data that they make public.

 So we took that data and compiled the average margin between the Democratic and Republican candidates in each year and each state (where available) to depict the flow of each contest over time and how the 2020 election matches up.
 When a line dips below the horizontal indicator in the middle of the graph, the Democrat was leading.
 When it’s above, the Republican was.